- Category: ABOUT US

 Students are strongly encouraged to actively and regularly participate in all instructional activities including readings, forums, submission of written assignments, and participation in the webinars when able.
 Online courses differ from campus-based instruction and attendance is defined as active participation in the course as indicated above and in the course syllabus.
 Hawthorn can track online attendance through the submission and completion of assignments and communications with the instructor.
 When active participation is met with obstacles, students must communicate with the director of student management or their instructor for guidance.

-Students may request a one time extension for twenty-one (21) days in any course (except orientation (O101) if circumstances prevent them from completing and submitting their final assignment by the due date.
+Students may request a one time extension for fourteen (14) days in any course (except orientation (O101) if circumstances prevent them from completing and submitting their final assignment by the due date.
 An extension must be requested on or before the actual due date for the course.
 Students who request an extension will be given an Incomplete “I” grade which will be changed to the earned letter grade upon submission of their work.
-If assignments are not received on or before the extension due date, a second extension of twenty-one (21) days may be requested and an extension fee of $75 will apply.
-A maximum of three paid 21 day extensions will be allowed per course.
+If assignments are not received on or before the extension due date, additional extensions of fourteen (14) days may be requested and an extension fee of $60 will apply for each extension.
 If, at the end of the last approved extension students have not completed the course, they will receive the appropriate grade for the number of assignments completed.
-Students who require more time than the total number of extensions allowed (first extension plus three (3) additional extensions) may wish to consider taking a Leave of Absence.
+Students who require more time may wish to consider taking a Leave of Absence.

 An extension is not granted for an individual assignment.
 Students who are unable to submit an individual assignment due to emergencies or unavoidable life factors, must contact their instructor or the director of student management to receive permission for extra time.
 Keeping open lines of communication with an instructor is important and supportive in an online environment.